vasilescur/mAh-Battery/README.md

 ## License

 This software is licensed under a *Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License*.
-'Cause it's the CC license with the coolest name :)
+'Cause it's the CC license with the coolest name :) And also 'cause they say not to use it for code, and I'm that guy.

 <br><br><br><br><br><br>
 <br><br><br><br><br><br>